martinuslee/kulaundry/README.md

 ## Front - ejs & html & css

-CSS : Thanks to Colorlib.com
+CSS template : Thanks to Colorlib.com
 https://colorlib.com/wp/template/login-form-v3/

 ejs view template is used to show data from node server with mysql.